gabyx/Githooks/README.md

 which will launch the command `./myscript/checkit.sh` in a docker container `my-shellcheck:1.2.0`.
-The current Git repository where this hook is launched is mounted as the current working directory and the relative path `./myscript/checkit.sh` will mangled to a path into a mounted read-only volume of this shared Githooks repo `sharedRepo`.
+The current Git repository where this hook is launched is mounted as the current working directory and the relative path `./myscript/checkit.sh` will be mangled to a path in the mounted read-only volume of this shared Githooks repo `sharedRepo` which is cached inside `<installDir>/shared`.

-**Note 1:** When running a hook script or command over a container, you will not have access to the same environment variables as on your host system.
+**Note:** When running a hook script or command over a container, you will not have access to the same environment variables as on your host system.
 All Githooks [environment variables](#environment-variables) are forwarded however to the container run.